Liverpool’s Salah overtakes Eto’o as Champions League's second-highest African scorer with only Drogba ahead

 The former Chelsea and AS Roma star scored in each half as Jurgen Klopp’s Reds overpowered the Dragons 5-1 at the Estadio do Dragao.

-With his scintillating display against the 29-time Portuguese topflight kings, the two-time African Footballer of the Year is now the second-highest scoring African player in the tournament.
+With his scintillating display against the 29-time Portuguese topflight kings, the two-time African Footballer of the Year is now the second-highest scoring African player in the tournament's history.

 Editors' Picks